rcorbellini/FancyStreams/readme.md

 ## Let's hands on code:

+Traditional Way - Working on events/State
+---
 The boring and traditonal way to use streams is almost like that, you need a controller,sink and stream, for each stream that you will work on and you will need close/cancel every necessary object.
 _YourBloc_
 ``` dart
 class HomeBloc  {